 - Potassium is an important electrolyte that aids in muscle, cardiovascular and nervous system function, which is why the potassium-packed potato (620 milligrams!) is the perfect addition to your performance nutrition routine.1

-- With as much — if not more — of several essential vitamins and minerals found in spaghetti, brown rice or whole wheat bread, potatoes are a smart addition to your other favorite performance foods (compared on a per-serving basis).2
+- With several essential vitamins and minerals, potatoes are a smart addition to your other favorite performance foods.

 This recipe makes about 12 falafel, and I usually go for three at a time when I’m putting together my post-workout bowl.
 I really enjoy them as my preferred carbohydrate and protein source in a composed dish, but you could totally take these on the go and eat them solo.
 You can also stick these in the freezer and heat them up when you’re ready to eat!